Early Childhood Studies (final year entry)

 You’ll learn at our Harcourt Hill campus, home of our School of Education, where you’ll have access to specialist education teaching spaces.
 You will gain specialist skills and knowledge.
 You might explore how inequality impacts childhood.
 Or look at education systems across the world.

-You’ll learn through pre-recorded resources, online lectures and seminars.
+You will join a vibrant learning community, becoming part of a wider group of learners and educational professionals.
+You’ll learn through engaging seminars, online resources, and discussion-based workshops.
 You’ll also take part in collaborative activities, being part of an interactive approach to learning and teaching.

 Assessment